Table of Contents

 WORK EXPERIENCE

-Administrative Assistant, July 2019 – Present
+Administrative Assistant, Aug 20XX – Present

 • Assisted 3 senior executives with their daily work schedules, conference meetings, and travel plans